BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Method

-Solving a bilevel optimization problem is challenging in general \cite{zhangIntroductionBilevelOptimization2023,khanduriLinearlyConstrainedBilevel2023,yeBOMEBilevelOptimization2022,shenPenaltybasedBilevelGradient2023,shabanTruncatedBackpropagationBilevel2019,hongTwoTimescaleFrameworkBilevel2022}.
-In our case, the upper level problem (PDE inverse problem) is usually non-convex, and the lower level problem has a challenging loss landscape \cite{krishnapriyanCharacterizingPossibleFailure2021,basirCriticalInvestigationFailure2022}.
+\paragraph{Algorithm} Solving bilevel optimization problems remains an active area of research \cite{zhangIntroductionBilevelOptimization2023,khanduriLinearlyConstrainedBilevel2023,yeBOMEBilevelOptimization2022,shenPenaltybasedBilevelGradient2023,shabanTruncatedBackpropagationBilevel2019,hongTwoTimescaleFrameworkBilevel2022,nelsenBilevelOptimizationLearning2025}.
+In our case, the upper level problem is usually non-convex, and the lower level problem has a challenging loss landscape \cite{krishnapriyanCharacterizingPossibleFailure2021,basirCriticalInvestigationFailure2022}.
 However, the lower level problem does not need to be solved to optimality at each iteration because the primary goal is to approximate the descent direction for the upper level problem.
 We propose to apply gradient descent to the upper and lower level optimization problems simultaneously.
-In Algorithm.~\ref{alg}, we describe our optimization algorithm for inferring scalar parameters in the BiLO framework.
+In Algorithm.~\ref{alg}, we describe the optimization algorithm for inferring scalar parameters in the BiLO framework.
 The algorithm for inferring unknown functions is similar.
-We write the algorithm as simple gradient descent for notational simplicity, while in practice we use ADAM \cite{kingmaAdamMethodStochastic2017}.
+We write the algorithm as simple gradient descent for notational simplicity, while in practice we use ADAM \cite{kingmaAdamMethodStochastic2017} or its variants.
+We can have two different learning rates for the two groups of variables $\wnn$ and $\theta$, denoted as $\alpha_{\wnn}$ and $\alpha_{\theta}$, respectively.

-We are able to obtain a theoretical characterization of the bilevel optimization problem: \begin{theorem} Assuming (i) the maximum principal holds for the PDE operator; (ii) the parametrized local operator $u(W,\Theta) = g$ on $\partial\Omega$ for all $W$ and $\Theta$; (iii) the lower level problem has a minimizer $W^{*}(\Theta)$ such that the $u(W^{*}(\Theta),\Theta)$ is the local operator, then the approximate gradient of the upper level objective at $W^*(\Theta)$ is exact. \end{theorem}

-The proof is shown in Appendix \ref{ap:gd}, where we analyze the hypergradient of the upper level problem and the approximate gradient during the Simultaneous Gradient Descent process.
-In our numerical examples, we show that our method can applied under much less restrictive conditions.
-In addition, it is not imperative for the residual-gradient loss to be minimized excessively; it is sufficient that it approximate the correct descent direction.
-We can have two different learning rates for the two groups of variables $\wnn$ and $\Theta$, denoted as $lr_{\wnn}$ and $lr_{\Theta}$, respectively.
-We empirically determined $\wdr = 0.001$ and $lr_{\wnn} = lr_{\Theta} = 0.001$ to be effective across our numerical experiments.